rubenprofit/lab.ts/README.md

-# Repo for testing all things ts
+# lab.ts
+> repo for ts research and experimentation